-One of our greatest frustrations occurs when a dog develops a disease against which it has been vaccinated.
-There are five possible reasons for this.
+One of the greatest frustrations occurs when a dog develops a disease against which it has been vaccinated.
+There are six primary reasons for this.

 Although most of our vaccines have a very high success rate in dogs, none produces immunity in 100% vaccinated dogs.
 While vaccine programs are designed to maximize immunity, it is important to recognize that they do not provide 100% immunity against the disease.

-It is mandatory for the patient's immune system to function properly in order to respond appropriately to a vaccine challenge.
+The dog’s immune system must function properly to respond appropriately to a vaccine challenge.
 If the immune system is immature, it cannot do so.
-If the patient has a disease that suppresses the immune system or takes immuno-suppressive medication, it will not respond.
-If the patient has fever, the immune system will be so "occupied" with the fever that it will respond poorly to the vaccine.
+If the dog has a disease that suppresses the immune system or takes immuno-suppressive medication, it will not respond.
+If the dog has a fever, the immune system will be so "occupied" with the fever that it will respond poorly to the vaccine.
 It is important to discuss any health concerns with your veterinarian before vaccination.

 Certain breeds of dogs appear to be especially susceptible to certain viruses.
-This has been observed for years, but recently it has been most obvious in Rottweiler dogs and the canine parvovirus vaccine.
-A small but disproportionate number of Rottweiler puppies have reportedly developed parvovirus enteritis despite proper vaccination.
+This has been observed for years, but recently it has been most evident in Rottweiler dogs and the canine parvovirus vaccine.
+Despite proper vaccination, a small but disproportionate number of Rottweiler puppies have reportedly developed parvovirus enteritis.

-When a puppy is born, it receives passive immunity from its mother in the form of maternal antibodies.
-Maternal antibodies protect the newborn from the diseases against which the mother was protected.
-Maternal antibodies only last a few weeks in the puppy; this duration is directly proportional to the level of immunity the mother has.
-If her immunity level against rabies, for example, is very high, the maternal antibodies for rabies may last up to three months.
-If her level is low, they may persist only five or six weeks.
-As long as they are present, the puppy is passively protected; however, those antibodies also block the ability to respond to a vaccine challenge.
-If a puppy receives a vaccination for rabies before the maternal rabies antibodies are gone, the vaccine's effect is blocked, and no immunity develops.
-The same holds true for the other components of the vaccines; temporary immunity received from the mother can interfere with all of the vaccinations.
+When a puppy is born, she receives immunity-producing proteins, called maternal antibodies, from her mother.
+Maternal antibodies protect the newborn from the diseases her mother is protected against.
+Maternal antibodies last only a few weeks in the puppy; their duration is directly proportional to the mother dog’s immunity level.
+If her immunity level against rabies, for example, is very high, the maternal antibodies for rabies may last up to four months.
+If her level is low, they may persist for only five or six weeks.
+As long as these antibodies are present, the puppy is passively protected; however, those antibodies also block the ability to respond to a vaccine challenge.
+If a puppy receives a vaccination for rabies before the maternal rabies antibodies are gone, the vaccination is blocked, and no immunity develops.
+The same is true for the other components of the vaccines—the temporary immunity received from the mother can interfere with all the vaccinations.

 Parvovirus seems to provide maternal immunity that lasts for quite a long time, up to four months in some dogs.
 For this reason, your veterinarian may recommend an additional parvovirus booster vaccination, given after the puppy series of vaccinations has been completed, usually at about 18 to 20 weeks of age.

-The current solution to this dilemma is to give a series of vaccinations on a pre-determined schedule, usually every three to four weeks.
-This series of vaccinations is successful in the vast majority of situations.
-In special circumstances, such as if the pup's environment is known to be infected with a particular disease-causing agent, vaccinating every fourteen days from age six weeks to sixteen weeks of age may be recommended.
+The solution to this dilemma would be to give more vaccinations in the series.
+If it is known that the puppy’s environment is infected with a particular disease-causing agent, vaccinating every fourteen days from six weeks to sixteen weeks of age may be recommended.
 The disadvantage of such a plan is the expense.
-Instead of giving three vaccinations in the series, the veterinarian would be giving six or eight would be given.
+Instead of giving three vaccinations in the series, six or eight would be given.
 This would result in more than double the cost of the routine vaccine series.
-The potential benefits and risks of extra vaccinations in these special circumstances.
+The potential benefits and risks of extra vaccinations can be discussed with your veterinarian.